-In these cases, defendant must have had the intention to injure or defraud another person to be convicted of forgery.
-However, although prosecutors must prove defendant had specific intent to injure or defraud, it is not necessary to prove the individual was actually injured or defrauded in order to obtain a conviction.
+In these cases, the defendant must have had the intention to injure or defraud another person to be convicted of forgery.
+However, although prosecutors must prove the defendant had specific intent to injure or defraud, it is not necessary to prove the individual was actually injured or defrauded in order to obtain a conviction.

 Some examples of some of the most commonly-forged documents include:

 - Checks (separate from F.S.
 832.05, which deals specifically with worthless checks).